risuorg/risu/doc/presentation-revealmd.md

 ## Highlights
 - Plugins in your language of choice.
-- Allows to dump output to json file to be processed by other tools.
+- Allows dumping output to json file to be processed by other tools.
-    - Allow to visualize html from json output.
+    - Allow the visualization of html from the json output.
-- Ansible playbook support (live and snapshoot if crafted playbooks)
+- Ansible playbook support (live and snapshot if crafted playbooks)
     - Core implemented as extension to easily expand with new ones.
-- Save / restore default settings
+- Save / restore default settings.

 ----